kubernetes/website/content/en/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins.md

 #### Support hostPort

 The CNI networking plugin supports `hostPort`.
-You can use the officical [portmap](https://github.com/containernetworking/plugins/tree/master/plugins/meta/portmap) plugin offered by CNI plugin team, or use your own plugin with portMapping function.
+You can use the officical [portmap](https://github.com/containernetworking/plugins/tree/master/plugins/meta/portmap) plugin offered by CNI plugin team or use your own plugin with portMapping function.

 If you want enable `hostPort` support, you must specify `portMappings capability` in your `cni-conf-dir`.
 For example: